 With a real estate vacancy rate of only 0.0%, the Wentworth Acres neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Wentworth Acres neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Wentworth Acres neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 63.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.2% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Wentworth Acres neighborhood has more French Canadian and Danish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.0% of this neighborhood's residents have French Canadian ancestry and 3.2% have Danish ancestry.